AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 * Validate new unreleased features or configurations of the Adobe Authentication server using MVPD's production endpoints.
 * Validate new application versions for each channel using MVPD's production endpoints.
-* It acts as the environment to validate every configuration change before pushing it to production release.
+* Validate every configuration change before pushing it to production.

 ### Release Staging